selimssevgi/learning/vim/split.md

-ctrl-wj           # to go down a window ctrl-wk           # to go up a window crtl-wc           # to close a window ( or ZZ or :q ) ctrl-w+           # to increase the window size one line ctrl-w-           # to decrease the window size one line ctrl-w=           # to make all windows the same size
+ctrl-wj           # to go down a window ctrl-wk           # to go up a window crtl-wc           # to close a window ( or ZZ or :q )

+ctrl-w+           # to increase the window size one line ctrl-w-           # to decrease the window size one line ctrl-w=           # to make all windows the same size ctrl-w_           # maximise the height of active window ctrl-w|           # maximise the width of active window

 C^W[h|j|k|l]      # move between splits
 ```